Nurture rooms: how schools are boosting pupils’ wellbeing

 After engaging with the Special Education Support Services, they heard about a programme based on nurture and, in September 2017, the primary school opened the doors to its first nurture room.

-It is a short-term focused intervention to deal with non-cognitive issues that are blocking learning for some children.
+The idea behind nurture rooms are that they provide a short-term focused intervention to deal with non-cognitive issues that are blocking learning for some children.

-She introduced the programme to her school to tackle disruptive behaviour in the classroom and minimise the use of reduced timetables.
+Gibney introduced the programme to her school to tackle disruptive behaviour in the classroom and minimise the use of reduced timetables.
 She now facilitates the training of teachers in schools around Ireland.

 “It’s based on attachment theory and neuroscience,” says Gibney.
 “Children need to know how to form relationships to learn.